nanos-world/docs/scripting/common/events/Actor.rst

   * -
     - Spawn
-    - Entity self
+    - Entity actor
     - Triggered when an Entity is Spawned/Created

   * -
     - Destroy
-    - Entity self
+    - Entity actor
     - Triggered when an Entity is Destroyed